 At Mountain Valley Orthopedics, we understand that pain in the back can make everyday activities difficult.
 Our back doctors know that proper diagnosis is paramount in determining the most effective treatment plan for your individual condition.

 Why choose Mountain Valley Orthopedics?

 Our back surgeons at Mountain Valley Orthopedics have completed additional training specifically in the back, neck, and spine.
-With this advanced training, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, Dr. George Primiano, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your back injury or condition individually to your needs.
+With this advanced training, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your back injury or condition individually to your needs.